mshapna/ai-folio/index.md

-## Selected IoT projects in Data Science, Machine Learning and AI
+## Selected IoT and Standard projects in Data Science, Machine Learning and AI

 ---